LGBTQ rights in Tajikistan: Legality of same-sex sexual activity and relationships

-Same-sex sexual activity has been legal in Tajikistan since May 1998, after consensusal sexual activity between men was decriminalised.
+Same-sex sexual activity has been legal in Tajikistan since May 1998, after consensual sexual activity between men was decriminalised.
 Consensual sexual activity between women had never been criminalised.

 Prior to 1998, the 1961 Criminal Code of the Tajik Soviet Socialist Republic had applied to the Republic of Tajikistan, as the latter is the direct legal successor state of the former, which assumed the laws of its predecessor when it became independent of the Soviet Union on 9 September 1991.
 The decriminalisation of sexual activity between men had occurred against the backdrop of Tajikistan becoming a full member of the United Nations in 1992.

 The age of consent in Tajikistan is 16, regardless of gender or sexual orientation.

 Gender identity and expression

 Transgender people in Tajikistan face stigma and discrimination on the basis of their trans identity.
 While transgender identity is not criminalised, transgender people cannot change their legal gender on their passports, even if they provide medical statements proving that they have undergone gender affirming surgeries.
 Medical services relating to gender affirmation are not available in Tajikistan and as a result, trans individuals must to go abroad in order to medically transition.
 Transgender people in Tajikistan have also reported that most doctors have no expertise in treatments required by trans people.

 Tajik law allows for the reassignment of gender on some documents, however, medical institutions do not issue any official documents for this purpose, which makes the process difficult to complete for transgender people living in Tajikistan.
 LGBTQ activists based in Tajikistan interviewed for an academic publication stated that between three and six trans individuals have successfully changed their legal gender, with one person convincing a court he was intersex.
 A diagnosis of transsexualism is required to change legal gender on official documents and surgeries are also required for transgender women, while they are not required for transgender men.
 Tajik LGBTQ activists have also stated that bribes are often necessary to have one's gender legally recognised.

 In Tajikistan, transgender people are evaluated by medical commissions consisting of three psychiatrists at a psychiatric clinic.
 However, the process is not regulated and cases are seen on a case-by-case basis.